Let’s recap a bit to understand the first about API before going in detail about the types of API.

 REST APIs utilize various information positions including plain content, HTML, XML, and JSON sending payload which is an incredible fit for information and yields more program similarity.

-The utilization of easier information positions makes the payloads lighter which makes REST APIs be a superior fit for a more extensive scope of uses.
+The utilization of easier information positions makes the payloads lighter which makes REST APIs a superior fit for a more extensive scope of uses.

 REST APIs utilize a solitary uniform interface.
 This disentangles how applications communicate with the API by requiring they all interface similarly, through a similar entry.
 This has points of interest and hindrances.